scala-ide/scala-ide.github.com/blog/_posts/2014-05-27-release-notes-4.0.0-M2.md

 # Installation

-This release is available for both Eclipse Juno (4.2) and Kepler (4.3) using the following update-site:
+This release is available for both Eclipse Juno (4.2) and Kepler (4.3), so head down to the [download page](/downloads/milestone.html) or just use the following update site:

 <http://download.scala-ide.org/sdk/e38/scala211/dev/site/>